-From 1296, under King Mengrai, Chiang Mai (meaning New City) was the cultural and religious center of the northern Tai.
+Before we go any further, its important to give a bit of context.
+From 1296, under King Mengrai, Chiang Mai (meaning the "New City") was the cultural and religious center of the northern Tai.
 The city was overtaken and occupied by the Burmese in 1558 until Chao (Lord) Kavila retook the city in 1775, driving the Burmese forces back to near the present border.
-Burmese influence on religion, architecture, language, cuisine, and culture, however, remained strong.
+Burmese influence on religion, architecture, language, cuisine, and culture, however, remained strong (as they do today).
 Local feudal lords (sometimes referred to as princes) carrying the title chao, remained in nominal control of the city in the late 18th and early 19th centuries, but under continued pressure from King Chulalongkorn (Rama V), the Lanna kingdom was brought under the control of the central government in Bangkok.
 In 1932, the city was formally and fully integrated into the kingdom of Thailand, becoming the administrative center of the north.

 Today’s Chaing Mai is a bastion of local art.
 Streets are teeming with galleries, motivated designers are filling boutiques with their wares, and a vibrant coffee scene fuels all that creativity.
 It is important to note that art galleries in town are generally quite small, often showcasing just a few works at a time.
 The best way to explore the current offerings is to pick up a free copy of the excellent Chiang Mai Art Map (www.cac-art.info/map; free).
 It’s an annually updated listing of all the best major galleries, artist’s studios, and more.
 The detailed map makes an afternoon of self-guided gallery hopping—an easy, enriching experience.